Charlie9009/CI_PP2_UPM/README.md

 #### Colors

+* Most of the colors I went with were based on the American flag.
+So there are alot of red and white throughout the site.

+* I gave the restart button a black background to make it stick out a bit more so it would be easier to spot.

 #### Fonts

 * I went with the font Bona Nova because I like how it runs and looks throughout the site.
 For the backup I picked Sans-serif.